IamMU/Fancy-Print/CONTRIBUTING.md

 ## Step 4 : Synchronizing your fork

-Open Source projects have a number of contributors who can push code anytime.
+Open Source projects have several contributors who can push code anytime.
 So it is necessary to make your forked copy have the new contents of the original one.

 ```
 git checkout main